Generic name: blinatumomab (BLIN a TOOM oh mab)

 What other drugs will affect blinatumomab?

-Other drugs may interact with blinatumomab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect blinatumomab, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.